- Skillin's Nursery Stock Catalog

-Trailing Rosemary is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Trailing Rosemary is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant green needle-like leaves are usually harvested from early to mid summer.
 The leaves have a sharp taste and a pungent fragrance.

 The leaves are most often used in the following ways:

 Trailing Rosemary will grow to be only 6 inches tall at maturity extending to 8 inches tall with the flowers, with a spread of 3 feet.
 Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
 As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.